One of the things I’m often asked is ‘what type of hair problem do I have?’.

 In a perfect world, with no disruptions to the hair growth cycle, most people will have between 85% – 90% of their hair follicles in an active growth stage – Trichologists refer to this as the Anagen stage.

-The rest is made up of follicles either in a short transition stage, that lasts around two weeks, called the Catagen phase, where the hair detaches itself from the inside of the follicle.
-Or the hair follicles have entered the resting stage know as telogen.
+The rest is made up of follicles either in a short transition stage, which lasts around two weeks, called the Catagen phase, where the hair detaches itself from the inside of the follicle.
+Or the hair follicles have entered the resting stage known as telogen.

 The Telogen Effluvium condition occurs when your hair growth cycle is disrupted and more of the active growing hairs (Anagen) get pushed into the resting phase (Telogen) much sooner than they should be.

-There are lots of reasons why your hair growing cycle can be temporarily skewed, the most common being: Stress; Medications; Nutritional deficiencies: Hyper / Hypothyroidism and particularly post pregnancy.
+There are lots of reasons why your hair growth cycle can be temporarily skewed, the most common being: Stress, Medications, Nutritional deficiencies, Hyper / Hypothyroidism, and particularly post-pregnancy.

 As a short-term fix, one of the fastest ways to make the appearance of the hair look fuller and thicker again is to sacrifice some of your length.
 I know that’s easier said than done, but it really does make an instant difference to the way the hair appears to the eye.

-Telogen Effluvium is one of the most common things I see, however trying to find out what causing it, can sometimes be a bit of a minefield, so it isn’t as straight forward as you would think.
+Telogen Effluvium is one of the most common things I see; however, trying to find out what is causing it can sometimes be a bit of a minefield, so it isn’t as straightforward as you would think.